Disentangling the critical signatures of neural activity: Results

-Most importantly, {the low $\mathcal{D}^*$ regime} is also the onset of power-law distributed avalanches, as we see by simulating the model at different $\mathcal{D}^*$ and performing the same analysis as in the LFP.
+Most importantly, the low $\mathcal{D}^*$ regime is also the onset of power-law distributed avalanches of neural activity, as we see by simulating the model at different $\mathcal{D}^*$ and performing the same analysis as in LFPs.
 We find that, as $\mathcal{D}^*$ decreases, a transition between exponential decaying avalanches and power-law distributed ones appears.
-Figures \ref{fig:avalanches_model}e-f-g show that for $\mathcal{D}^*$ small enough, the stochastic modulation produces scale-free avalanches in both size and time with exponents $\tau^\mathrm{ext} = 1.60 \pm 0.01$ and $\tau^\mathrm{ext}_t = 1.77 \pm 0.01$ satisfying the crackling-noise relation, i.e. $\delta_\mathrm{fit}^\mathrm{ext} = 1.21 \pm 0.01 \approx \delta_\mathrm{pred}^\mathrm{ext} = 1.28 \pm 0.02$.
-Moreover, the rescaled temporal profiles of these avalanches collapse to a single curve, {as we show in the Supplemental Material \cite{supplemental_material}}.
-On the other hand, for higher $\mathcal{D}^*$ only exponential-decaying avalanches are present as we see in Figures \ref{fig:avalanches_model}h-i-j.
+Figures \ref{fig:avalanches_model}e-f-g shows that for $\mathcal{D}^*$ small enough, the stochastic modulation produces scale-free avalanches in both size and time with exponents $\tau^\mathrm{ext} = 1.60 \pm 0.01$ and $\tau^\mathrm{ext}_t = 1.77 \pm 0.01$.
+Crucially, these avalanches satisfy the crackling-noise relation, that is we find $\delta_\mathrm{fit}^\mathrm{ext} = 1.21 \pm 0.01$ from the fit, while expecting $\delta_\mathrm{pred}^\mathrm{ext} = 1.28 \pm 0.02$ from the avalanches exponents.
+Moreover, the rescaled temporal profiles of these avalanches collapse to a single curve, {and the avalanche exponents is unaffected by the size of the system} (see Supplementary Information).
+These results are strictly related to a low value of $\mathcal{D}^*$, that is, on the alternating periods of low and high noise strength.
+In fact, for higher $\mathcal{D}^*$, the noise strength is always high and only exponential-decaying avalanches are present as we see in Figures \ref{fig:avalanches_model}h-i-j. {Notably, in this high-$\mathcal{D}^*$ regime, rare but large events that correspond to periods in which $\mathcal{D}>\mathcal{D}^*$ result in non-exponential tails of the distribution.
+This suggests that the shift between exponential and power-law avalanches is smooth, and indeed the avalanche exponents change gradually as $\mathcal{D}^*$ becomes smaller (see Supplementary Information).}

-{Although this is an archetypal example, our results are qualitatively unchanged if we use a more biological plausible model, at the price of losing analytical tractability.
-In particular, as shown in the Supplemental Material \cite{supplemental_material}, we model the firing rates of both the external modulation and of the neural dynamics through non-interacting Wilson-Cowan units \cite{Benayoun}.
-We set the external dynamics in a balanced state \cite{diSanto2018} and we still find that the avalanches of this extrinsic Wilson-Cowan model do display power law avalanches and the crackling noise relation is satisfied as well}.

-{We have thus shown that avalanches statistics can be generated by non-critical mechanisms such as the one presented above.
-However the correlations as observed in Figure 1c cannot be explained be the extrinsic model.
-We thus introduce an intrinsic component in the OU model, i.e., we add a reconstructed effective connectivity \cite{Gilson2016} to Eqs. (\ref{eqn:OUprocess_vi}-\ref{eqn:OU_Dt}).
-Namely, we now consider}